Part 1. The Effect of Length on Resistance

 Note: A summary of this lab is presented below;

-Understanding how the resistance of a resistor varies with its length
+How the resistance of a resistor vary with its length?

 - Pencil Lead resistance board

 - Four alligator clip wires